 To maintain freshness, store your brownies in an airtight container, with a piece of wax or parchment paper between each layer.
 If your kitchen is warm, you may want to refrigerate these caramel brownies to minimize oozing.

-Defrost your brownies at room temperature a few hours before serving.
+Defrost your brownies overnight in the refrigerator.
 There are some gourmet brownies that could sweat a little when defrosted, like those with a cream cheese swirl.
 They’ll still taste great, but maybe not look as perfect as if never frozen.

 Note that when the brownies are loaded with nuts, chocolate chips, etc., it will be more difficult to slice perfectly.
 Try using a serrated knife to saw through the brownies if needed.

 These homemade brownies with caramel are one of my favorite brownie recipes.
 But there are tons of varieties to test out to find your ideal recipe.
 Some are made with cocoa powder, others with bars of semisweet chocolate.